splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/3-guided-tour/01-01-terminal.md

 ## Reading from the terminal

 You can use the Terminal for input as well as output.
-The `read_line` method allows you to read data from the Terminal, capturing the text the user types, placing it in a string, and returning it to you in a string when the user hits the enter or return key.
+The `read_line` function allows you to read data from the Terminal, capturing the text the user types, placing it in a string, and returning it to you in a string when the user hits the enter or return key.

-You can think of this as having the following method declaration:
+You can think of this as having the following function declaration:

 ```c++
 string read_line();